EdgeGallery/docs/Projects/MECM/MECM_AppLcm_Features.md

  Remove configuration API is responsible to remove the kube configuration file from edge node.

 Instantiate:
  Instantiate API is responsible to deploy an application in edge node.
-As part of Instantiate API we also configure
- ak sk values to MEP and ak sk values will be available to deployed application via kubernetes secret.
+As part of Instantiate API lcmcontroller will send request to MEP about ak sk configuration and will create a kubernetes secret for ak sk values and which can be referred by deployed application.

 Terminate:
  Terminate API is responsible to delete an application from edge node.